rackerlabs/design-system/_component_design/selector-strip.md

 layout: component
 category: Components
 usage: >
-  A selector strip is a component that enables the user to make a selection from a group of options.
-A selector strip conserves vertical space, is more modern, and is flexible as it can be used as a input and a control.
+  A selector strip enables the user to make a selection from a group of options and can be used as a form input.
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true
-last-modified: 2018-08-17
+last-modified: 2018-08-27
 helix-ui-css: false
 helix-ui-javascript: false
 ---